 Now, I think we all know the basic s'mores ingredients - chocolate, graham crackers, and, of course, marshmallows!

-But the trick with any s'mores-inspired treat is making sure all those s'mores ingredients in this tasty trio are fully represented in your final product - and that's exactly what we've done here.
+But the trick with any s'mores-inspired treat is making sure all those s'mores ingredients in this tasty trio are fully represented in your final product - and that's exactly what this recipe does.
 So let's see how!

 Why This Recipe Leads to Sweet Success

-There are a few things we included in this recipe to make sure it will be a deliciously sweet success.
+There are a few things I included in this recipe to make sure it will be a deliciously sweet success.

 - Marshmallow Prep Perfected: make sure you follow the instructions for the marshmallow prep fully.
 Even though it's a little more work, it'll give you a much better s'mores flavor with those "toasted" notes and the marshmallows also stay much more intact following this recipe's prep method including a "dry out" of the marshmallows as well.

-- The Graham-iest of Cookies: To get that true graham cracker flavor throughout the cookies, we decided instead of just using graham cracker pieces, we'd make our own fresh graham cracker crumbs and substitute them for some of the flour in our starting recipe.
+- The Graham-iest of Cookies: To get that true graham cracker flavor throughout the cookies, I decided instead of just using graham cracker pieces, we'd make our own fresh graham cracker crumbs and substitute them for some of the flour in the starting recipe.
 Needless to say, the result was delicious!

 Ingredient Lessons for Better Baking